aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 The :py:meth:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode.get_option` convenience method is used to get the filename of the output file.
 Its content is cast to an integer, since the output file should contain the sum produced by the ``aiida.in`` bash script.

-We read the content of the file and cast it to an integer, which should contain the sum that was produced by the ``bash`` code.

 Finally, the :py:meth:`~aiida.parsers.parser.Parser.out` method is used to link the parsed sum as an output of the calculation.
 The first argument is the name of the output, which will be used as the label for the link that connects the calculation and data node, and the second is the node that should be recorded as an output.